1uptokyo/1upyfi/SPECIFICATION.md

 - The registrar has the ability to register gauges
 - On registration the gauge is approved to transfer yGauge tokens out of the proxy
 - On registration the gauge is configured as reward recipient in the yGauge
+- Management can mark any address as disabled, making them ineligible for registration as yGauge
 - Management has the ability to deregister gauges
 - Management can set the registrar